rbCAS/rbcas.github.com/docs/installation/index.md

 ### 1. Create a Ruby on Rails application

-Make sure you installed Ruby on Rails 3.2.x (for exampel through `gem install rails -v '~> 3.2.11'`).
+Make sure you installed Ruby on Rails 3.2.x (for example through `gem install rails -v '~> 3.2.11'`).

 {% highlight bash %}
 rails new my-casino --skip-active-record --skip-test-unit --skip-bundle